Fallback Image!

 Why 100 poems?

-High expectations are the foundation for success.
-If you don’t risk failure, success won’t taste as sweet.
-What’s the challenge coin?
+The challenge coin is exactly that—a coin given as a token of the challenge you’ve completed at the end of the Gauntlet.
 Carry it in your wallet, wear it as a necklace, display it on your shelf.
 In the same way that people are celebrated for publishing, we want to celebrate people who are actively writing and reading.